tarantool/doc/doc/reference/tooling/tcm/tcm_backend_store.rst

 Using an embedded backend store
 -------------------------------

-For development purposes, you can run |tcm| with an embedded backend store.
+For development purposes, you can start |tcm| with an embedded backend store.
 This is useful for local runs when you don't have or don't need an external backend store.

 An embedded |tcm| backend store is a single instance of etcd or Tarantool that is started automatically on the same host during the |tcm| startup.
-It is running in the background until |tcm| is stopped.
-The embedded backend store is persistent: if you start |tcm| again with the same backend store configuration, it has all the objects from the previous runs.
+It runs in the background until |tcm| is stopped.
+The embedded backend store is persistent: if you start |tcm| again with the same backend store configuration, it restores the |tcm| data from the previous runs.

 .. note::